Skip to content

 Exercise 1: Reproduce a Data Race

-Compile and run the data race example above, running it multiple times to observe the results.
+Compile and run the data race example above.
+Run it multiple times and observe the results.
 Then switch to std::atomic<int> and confirm the result stabilizes at 2,000,000.
-Try increasing the number of threads (four, eight) and observe whether the deviation in the non-atomic version gets larger.
+Try increasing the number of threads (4, 8) and observe if the deviation in the non-atomic version is larger.

-Run the dead lock example above.
-The program will most likely hang (if it doesn't, try a few more times—triggering a dead lock depends on scheduling timing).
-Then replace the two lock_guard calls with std::scoped_lock and confirm the program exits normally.
+Run the deadlock example above.
+The program will most likely get stuck (if it doesn't, try a few more times—deadlock triggering depends on scheduling timing).
+Then replace the two std::lock_guards with std::scoped_lock and confirm the program exits normally.

 Exercise 3: Identify a Race Condition